Two weeks to fill the potholes

 The new World President and ex-European Union ‘Employee Of The Month’, Ron Jeremy of 70s porn fame, makes an impassioned first speech.
 He asks for “love and peace as we transition away from the light to protect our most vulnerable from the threat of sunburn and Vitamin D.” Mandella Effect debates rage online, as “didn’t Ron die in 1993”, and “didn’t the Sun used to be yellow?”
 Yes it did.

 Ron asks that “We bang pots and pans at the front door every 5pm to show solidarity with the new regime.
-Your walls have eyes and ears, so we’ll know who speak unkind words about your new 16-minute and 6066 metre Habitation and Safety Zones.”
+Your walls have eyes and ears, so we’ll know who speak unkind words about your new 16-minute and 6066 metre Habitation and Safety Zones.
+All employees must stand 6 metres apart when visiting your new designated Labour and Ration Assessment Centre.
+Failure to comply will result in Human Resource interventions.
+All hail Gaia.”

 “Life was so much better in 1984″, The People wailed!
 Two weeks to fill the potholes” they sighed.